will570/cart-reservation/README.md

       ```
  3. Ask a contibutor for .env variables
  4. Run the app on localhost
-  In both of the terminals, type
+  In both of the terminals, type the following in both terminals
   ```
   npm start
   ```
+## User Manual -- Student

+## User Manual -- Admin